-- The joint Executive Boards ensure the registration of study results so that all students have an overview of their course results via the Student Information System - b.
+- a.
+The joint Executive Boards ensure the registration of study results so that all students have an overview of their course results via the Student Information System. - b.
 The joint Executive Boards provide adequate study counselling and facilities in order to ensure sufficient study progress.

 Article 41.
-Commitment to safety regulations and infection prevention
+Commitment to safety regulations and infection prevention a.

-- a.
 Participating in courses with fieldwork, thesis and living lab, rules and regulations regarding safety requirements are determined, such as a vaccination requirement.
 These requirements arise from legislation and regulations ('arbo') and from the policy of Wageningen University and are as much as possible included in the Study Handbook or the Course Guide.
+In some cases completion of safety modules can be conditional for participation in (components of) a course.

-More information regarding safety instructions and the policy on infection prevention can be found on the internet. - b.
+More information regarding safety instructions and the policy on infection prevention can be found on the internet.

+- b.
 The course coordinator ensures that the student is informed of possible risks of participation in the education and of the measures taken so the student can work safely.
 The student is required to follow the safety regulations. - c.
 The course coordinator ensures -as far as reasonably possible- that will be verified that students comply with the safety rules.
 If the student doesn't comply with the rules, the course coordinator must refuse (temporarily or at all) to allow the student to perform specific activities that involve high risk or that create risk.
 The temporariness depends on the circumstances.